Functions and certificates of the Central Civil Registry in Spain

 • Hague Apostille: €25.

-• Last wills or death insurance: €25 each.
+• Last will and testament or death insurance: €25 each.

 The total is calculated upon completion, with full transparency.